cchitsiang/awesome-stars/topics.md

 - [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app and OpenClaw for Gemini CLI, Claude Code, Codex, OpenCode, Qwen Code, Goose CLI, Auggie, and more | 🌟 Star if you like it!
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.
-- [vitali87/code-graph-rag](https://github.com/vitali87/code-graph-rag) - The ultimate RAG for your monorepo.
-Query, understand, and edit multi-language codebases with the power of AI and knowledge graphs
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
 Type in your thoughts, press ^Z and let the AI do it's magic ✨
 - [iii-hq/iii](https://github.com/iii-hq/iii) - iii (pronounced “three eye”) unifies your existing backend stack with a single engine and three primitives: Function, Trigger, and Worker.